ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 **Parameters**

 - `column` — A column name or scalar expression.
-Type of data blocks affected.
 - `offset` — The number of rows forwards or backwards from the current row of `column`.
 [Int64](../../data_types/int_uint.md).
 - `default_value` — Optional.
 The value to be returned if offset goes beyond the scope of the block.
 Type of data blocks affected.

-**Returned value**
+**Returned values**

 - Value for `column` in `offset` distance from current row if `offset` value is not outside block bounds.
 - Default value for `column` if `offset` value is outside block bounds.
 If `default_value` is given, then it will be used.

-Type : type of data blocks affected or default value type.
+Type: type of data blocks affected or default value type.

 **Example**